 - Many Add-On Features

 BuddyPress is often referred to as “social networking in a box.”
-You can turn features on and off to suit your needs and the plugin boasts an active community of plugin developers who contribute new open source plugins that greatly extend the platform.
+You can turn features on and off to suit your needs and the plugin has a thriving community of plugin developers who contribute new plugins that greatly extend the platform.

-WP Symposium Pro provides members with a strong support community and assistance for members who need professional help.
+WP Symposium offers a strong support community and assistance for members who require professional help.
 Social features of the plugin include:

 - Friends